Motordrome (album): Tour

-MØ made the first announcement of her Motordrome World Tour Chapter One tour dates on November 12, 2021, and ticket sales were available from November 17, 2021.
+MØ made the first announcement of her Motordrome World Tour Chapter One tour dates on 12 November 2021, and ticket sales were available from 17 November 2021.
 The tour covered Europe and North America.
-However, on December 17 on social media, the singer wrote that concert dates in Europe had been postponed from February to May due to coronavirus restrictions.
+However, on 17 December on social media, she wrote that concert dates in Europe had been postponed from February to May due to coronavirus restrictions.
 In March, the singer performed with Imagine Dragons as a support act on their North American tour Mercury World Tour.
-The tour began on February 26, 2022 in Chicago.
+The tour began on 26 February 2022, in Chicago.